AlexWanghaoming/mango/README.md

 # Mini-chromosome evolution of *Colletotrichums*
-We provide source code of genomic and transcriptomic analysis of our research.
-If you use our code, please cite ""
+We provide the source codes of genomic and transcriptomic analysis of our research.
+If you use our codes, please cite our paper ""